 STAGE 1: BEDROOM STUDIO

-To have a quick overview on the basic recording studio equipment you’ll be needing, below is a list.
+A quick overview on the basic recording studio equipment for bedroom studio:

 - DAW Software

 - Audio Interface

 - Microphone Stands

 - Studio Monitors